 Chase Cover Replacement for Prefab Fireplaces

-Many Fort Carson homes built in the 1980s and 1990s have prefabricated fireplaces with metal chase covers.
-These rust out over time, and I replace dozens every year.
-A properly fitted chimney chase cover prevents water damage that could cost thousands to repair.
+A lot of Fort Carson homes built in the 1980s and 1990s have prefab fireplaces with metal chase covers.
+Those rust out over time, and I swap dozens of them every year.
+A well-fitted chimney chase cover stops water damage that could otherwise run you thousands to fix.

 Chase Cover Replacement Pricing: